 Guidance issued by the Welsh Ministers under regulation 16 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.

 Coronavirus is still with us.
-The purpose of our Test, Trace, Protect strategy is to control the spread of new outbreaks.
-For this to work, it is essential to know where those who have tested positive may have been in contact with others.
+The purpose of our Test, Trace, Protect strategy is to control the spread of COVID-19.
+For this to work, it is essential for those who have tested positive to self-isolate and to know where they may have been in contact with others.

-People will increasingly mix with others, increasing the risk of spreading the coronavirus.
+People will increasingly mix with others, increasing the risk of spreading coronavirus.
 Some places of business carry a higher risk of people mixing.
-These businesses are essential in supporting contact tracing and keeping Wales safe.
+These businesses have a key role in supporting contact tracing and keeping Wales safe.

 The Test, Trace, Protect service needs to know who those who test positive may have been in contact with.
-If someone visited premises open to the public contact tracers need to know who else was there at the same time.
-For that reason, certain businesses must collect and keep information about who has been on the premises, and when, for 21 days.
+If someone visited premises open to the public contact tracers would need to know who else was there at the same time.
+For that reason, certain businesses should consider keeping information about who has been on the premises, and when, for 21 days.